How To Get Customers In The Door: 7 Powerful Strategies You’re Not Using

 The key to attracting paying customers

-Truth be told, getting profitable customers in the door is tough.
+Getting profitable customers in the door is tough.

-And it gets really tough when no one is thinking and speaking out for people who are already clients.
+And it gets tough when no one is thinking and speaking out for people who are already clients.
 At that point, it looks as if you only care about dollar signs.

 What kind of customers do we want?
 What is our ideal customer looking to solve when they walk in the door?
 How can we do things differently than our competitors?

-When you answer those questions, you’ll naturally consider who your consumer is not and why they won’t find anything in your store to fit their needs.
+When you answer those questions, you’ll naturally consider who your consumer is and why they won’t find anything in your store to fit their needs.
 And understand ... that is OK.

 To get your share of customers …